krismort/yt-dl-subs/README.md

-# YouTube Captions Scraper CLI
+# YouTube Subtitle Scraper CLI

 This tool allows you to fetch and display subtitles from a YouTube video directly from your command line using the `youtube-captions-scraper` library.